Communication Disorders in Aging

 SYLLABUS

-• Cognitive Functions and Communication Disorders (CD): Memory and CD, Language and CD, Executive Functions and CD, Neuroimaging Findings in CD
+2. Cognitive Functions and Communication Disorders (CD): Memory and CD, Language and CD, Executive Functions and CD, Neuroimaging findings in CD

-• Mild Cognitive Impairment (MCI), Introduction, Prevalence, Diagnostic criteria,
+3. Mild Cognitive Impairment (MCI): Introduction, Prevalence, Diagnostic criteria, Clinical features

-• Alzheimer's disease (NA); Introduction, Prevalence, Risk factors for developing AD, Diagnostic criteria, Clinical features, Neuropsychological functions in NA in the various stages, Language function in NA in the various stages.
+4. Alzheimer’s Disease (AD): Introduction, Prevalence, Risk factors for AD development, Diagnostic criteria, Clinical features, Neuropsychological functions in AD at different stages, Language function in AD at different stages

-• Down Syndrome (DS) and Dementia.
-Introduction, Clinical features, Risk factors for developing AD in DS, Diagnosis of Dementia in people with DS, Neuropsychological and language functions in people with DS, Studies of Cognitive Communication Disorders
+5. Down Syndrome (DS) and Dementia: Introduction, Clinical features, Risk factors for AD development in DS, Diagnosis of dementia in individuals with DS

-• Vascular Dementia (VD); Introduction, Neuropathology, Risk factors for developing VD , Diagnostic criteria, Clinical features, Neuropsychological and linguistic functions Cognitive Communication Disorders
+6. Vascular Dementia (VD): Introduction, Neuropathology, Risk factors for VD, Diagnostic criteria, Clinical features, Neuropsychological and language functions, Cognitive-communication disorders

 TEACHING and LEARNING METHODS - EVALUATION